MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/tiles-and-notifications-creating-tiles.md

 When you create a new project in Visual Studio, it creates a simple default tile that displays your app's name and logo.

+To edit your tile, double click the Package.appxmanifest in your main UWP project to open the designer (or right click the file and select View Code).

 ```XML
   <Applications>
     <Application Id="App"